astuteo-llc/astuteo-toolkit/README.md

 Various tools that we use across client sites.
 Only useful for Astuteo projects

 ## What it does
-Currently it only does one thing -- provide a way to read in our manifest.json file to cache bust assets.
+Currently, it only does one thing -- provide a way to read in our manifest.json file to cache bust assets.
 This isn't even configurable yet and expects the json file to reside in /site-assets/

 ## Usage
 {{ '/site-assets/css/global.css' | astuteoRev }}